Stein's method for the matrix normal distribution: Examples

-This example clarifies the role of the weights: $P$ suppresses contributions from the systematically unobserved row in the $\Sigma$‐equation and, symmetrically, $Q$ suppresses contributions from unobserved columns in the $\Psi$‐equation.
-As a result, the weighted flip--flop converges (under the same mild conditions as in the full‐data case) to the correct targets on the \emph{identifiable blocks}: with a row mask on index~1, $\smash{\widehat{\Sigma}}$ converges to the true $\Sigma$ and $\smash{P\widehat{\Psi}P}$ converges to $\smash{P\Psi P}$; with a column mask on index~1, $\smash{\widehat{\Psi}}$ converges to the true $\Psi$ and $\smash{Q\widehat{\Sigma}Q}$ converges to $Q\Sigma Q$.
-An \textsf{R} implementation of these weighted flip--flop updates with row/column mask is provided in the GitHub repository of \citet{GauntOuimetRichards2026github}. \end{example}
+This example clarifies the role of the weights in the missingness setting: the moment equations are written for the observed marginal, so the row mask $P$ suppresses the systematically unobserved rows and, symmetrically, the column mask $Q$ suppresses systematically unobserved columns.
+At the population level, the row-mask equations with $Q=I_d$ target $\Sigma$ and $P\Psi P$ under the chosen scale convention; the unobserved entries of $\Psi$ are not identified.
+Similarly, the column-mask equations with $P=I_{\nu}$ target $\Psi$ and $Q\Sigma Q$ under the chosen scale convention; the unobserved entries of $\Sigma$ are not identified.
+An \textsf{R} implementation of these masked flip--flop updates is provided in \citet{GauntOuimetRichards2026github}. \end{example}

-Second, by choosing several weight matrices $\{W_r\}_{r=1}^{R}$ and $\{U_m\}_{m=1}^{M}$ and feeding them into the flip--flop identities \eqref{eq:w.Sigma.update}--\eqref{eq:w.Psi.update}, we obtain a family of Stein-type moment equations that produce multiple unbiased estimators of $\Sigma$ and $\Psi$.
-These can be averaged and, when we restrict $\Sigma$ and $\Psi$ to a linear structured subspace, projected by least squares onto that subspace, as detailed next.
+Second, by choosing several weight matrices $\{W_r\}_{r=1}^{R}$ and $\{U_m\}_{m=1}^{M}$ and feeding them into the flip--flop identities \eqref{eq:w.Sigma.update}--\eqref{eq:w.Psi.update}, we obtain a family of Stein-type moment equations that, with the relevant whitening factor held fixed, produce multiple unbiased estimators of $\Sigma$ and $\Psi$.
+These can be averaged and, when we restrict $\Sigma$ and $\Psi$ to structured linear subspaces, projected by least squares onto those subspaces, as detailed next.